 Based on the response to that questionnaire, installation of six curb extensions proceeded in the early fall of 2012.

 Throughout October 2012 a qualified contractor completed installation of six curb extensions between Ridge Boulevard and Merlot Court.

-SOUTH MOUNT BOUCHERIE
+SOUTH BOUCHERIE - FIRST STUDY

-In the South Mount Boucherie neighbourhood, the potential exists to provide additional road connections across the mountain, at Menu Rd and/or McCallum Rd.
-Such connections could have positive impacts such as emergency vehicle access; transit route opportunities; and, shorter, more direct drive times for some residents.
-The connections could also have negative impacts, such as new or increased traffic, as a result of residents using local streets as short cuts between collector routes.
+In the South Mount Boucherie neighbourhood, the potential existed to provide additional road connections across the mountain, at Menu Rd and/or McCallum Rd.
+Such connections could have had positive impacts such as emergency vehicle access; transit route opportunities; and, shorter, more direct drive times for some residents.
+The connections could also have had negative impacts, such as new or increased traffic, as a result of residents using local streets as short cuts between collector routes.

 The District of West Kelowna created a survey, allowing residents the opportunity to express traffic and transportation concerns in the area.
 Particular areas of concern were traffic volumes, road safety, public transportation, and pedestrian and cyclist facilities.